 Meal Prep Taco Bowls with Cauliflower Rice can be made in under 20 minutes are a low carb, Whole30, and Plaeo friendly lunch that is packed with flavor.
 Plus it's zero Freeestyle SmartPoints and only 250 calories.
+Jump to Recipe keyboard_arrow_down

-Lately I have been struggling a bit when it comes to lunch.
-Usually I rely on leftovers to fuel my lunchtime meals but lately we haven't been leaving too much in the leftover department.
+Lately, I have been struggling a bit when it comes to lunch.
+Usually I rely on leftovers to fuel my lunchtime meals but lately, we haven't been leaving too much in the leftover department.
 Hungry family, I guess.
 That's led to more take-out than I would like to admit, some weird mishmash lunches using whatever is in the fridge, and many days oatmeal or eggs.
-So this weekend I set out to change things up and do some lunch time meal prep.
+So this weekend I set out to change things up and do some lunchtime meal prep.

-However with a packed schedule, I only had about 30 minutes to make lunches for the week.
+However, with a packed schedule, I only had about 30 minutes to make lunches for the week.
 Enter this super simple Taco Bowls with Cauliflower Rice that come together in no time.
-First you get the turkey and all the spices cooking away.
-Basically it's just a homemade version of taco seasoning.
+First, you get the turkey and all the spices cooking away.
+Basically, it's just a homemade version of taco seasoning.
 Then while that is cooking, I defrosted a bag of cauliflower rice in the microwave and chopped my peppers and onions.
 Once the turkey was done, I cooked the peppers and onions and added some fresh lime juice, lime zest, and cilantro to the cauliflower rice.

 Now since this dish is only about 250 calories, I need to bulk it up or I will be hungry an hour after lunch.
-Usually I serve it a few different ways during the week to keep things interesting.
+Usually, I serve it a few different ways during the week to keep things interesting.
 One day I will add some black beans and avocado.
 The next day I may melt some cheese on top and scoop it into some corn or low carb tortillas.
 Sometimes I even drop this into a bowl of canned black bean or tomato soup.

-Tips for Making these Meal Prep Taco Bowls with Cauliflower Rice
+Tips for Making these Meal Prep Taco Bowls

 - You can use any ground meat for this recipe and can also use vegetarian crumbles for a meatless version.
 You can also use chopped chicken breast or chicken thighs.